YannDubs/Neural-Process-Family/jupyter/text/CNPFs_sketch.md

 Posterior predictive of CNPs (Blue) and the oracle GP (Green) with Periodic kernel.
 ```

-Here we see that the CNP completely fails to model the predictive distribution: the mean function is overly smooth, hardly passes through the context points, and no notion of periodicity seems to have been learned.
+Here we see that the CNP completely fails to model the predictive distribution: the mean function is overly smooth and hardly passes through the context points.
+Moreover, we might hope that a CNP trained on periodic samples might learn to leverage this structure, but here we see that no notion of periodicity seems to have been learned.
 Moreover, the uncertainty seems constant, and is significantly overestimated everywhere.
 It thus seems reasonable to conclude that the CNP is not expressive enough to accurately model this (more complicated) process.